oci-playground/distribution-spec/spec.md

 ##### Pushing Manifests

+*Note: Clients should should see [client-implementation.md](client-implementation.md) for more details on pushing a manifest with a `refers` field.*

 To push a manifest, perform a `PUT` request to a path in the following format, and with the following headers and body: `/v2/<name>/manifests/<reference>` <sup>[end-7](#endpoints)</sup>

 Clients SHOULD set the `Content-Type` header to the type of the manifest being pushed.